Approval-Based Voting with Mixed Goods: EJR Notions and Rules

 \subsection{Generalized PAV}

 In the indivisible-goods setting, a well-studied rule is \emph{proportional approval voting (PAV)}, which chooses an allocation $R'$ that maximizes $\sum_{i\in N}H_{u_i(R')}$, where $H_x \coloneqq 1 + \frac{1}{2} + \dots + \frac{1}{x}$ is the $x$-th harmonic number.
 We now show how to generalize PAV to the mixed-goods setting.
-To this end, we will use a continuous extension of harmonic numbers due to \citet{Hintze19}, defined as
+To this end, we will use a continuous extension of the harmonic numbers based on the digamma function, defined as $H_x \coloneqq \psi(x+1) + \gamma$ for all real numbers $x\ge 0$, where $\psi$ is the digamma function and $\gamma$ is the Euler--Mascheroni constant.
+A known fact about the digamma function (e.g., \citep[p.~259, Formula~6.3.16]{AbramowitzSt72}) implies that